AdobeXD/plugin-samples/xdpegs/5-ui.md

 - [ ] (5.10.1) Ensure icons are provided in 1x and 2x resolutions (at least)
 - [ ] (5.10.2) Icons for use in action buttons should be 14x14 points.
 - [ ] (5.10.3) Avoid rescaling large images (this can cause poor performance)
-- [ ] (5.10.4) Avoid using images in lieu of other more suitable widgets
+- [ ] (5.10.4) Avoid using images in lieu of other more suitable elements

 ## 5.11 Links